MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_method_item.md

 Example usage is shown below.

-TBD - We may need to add KSMETHODSETID_ApxCircuitFactory to the KS header?
+TBD - Need to check on KSMETHODSETID_ApxCircuitFactory and if it is KS header?
 Or maybe use a different code sample?

 ```cpp
 DEFINE_GUIDSTRUCT("14226c89-d411-493d-b473-11d61d476f98", KSMETHODSETID_ApxCircuitFactory);